 Perhaps this is your first Duramax, or you are just starting down the road of mods and want to get some baseline numbers.
 Maybe it is about bragging rights among your circle of friends.
 If so, there is no better way to find out than on a dyno, although choosing one (or a shop) can be a complicated affair.
 Some may not be able to handle higher horsepower trucks and/or may not have experience with the Duramax or diesel in general.

 Merchant Automotive has the gear to help your Duramax make some serious horsepower the right way!
 Our passion for helping owners build out incredible Duramax trucks started back when our founder and visionary Eric Merchant was cutting his chops at a General Motors dealership.
-Within a few years, Eric was not a master mechanic, but was taking his business to another level by helping Duramax enthusiasts build incredible trucks.
+Within a few years, Eric was not only a master mechanic, but was taking his business to another level by helping Duramax enthusiasts build incredible trucks.
 Today, we’re known as the leading Duramax experts in the country.

 If you have a Duramax truck, you’ve landed in the right place.